MediSeeUU/MediSeeUU/medctrl-frontend/code_expansion_guide.md

 ```

 ### forms
 The `forms` directory contains the file `VisualizationForm` which is a function-based component that renders the main form of the visualizations page.
 The directory also contains the directories `types` and `shared`.
 The `shared` directory contains the `CategoryOptions` file.
-This file holds a function-based component rendering the categories list where categories can be selected based on the selected variable.
-This component is currently used in the forms of all the chart types, which explains why this is placed in the `shared` directory.
+This file holds a function-based component rendering the category list, where categories can be selected based on the selected variable.
+This component is currently used in the forms of all the chart types.
 The `types` directory contains a separate file for each chart type.
 This file contains a function-based component that renders all the options on the form, e.g. "stacked" and "switch axes" for a bar chart, the dropdowns for the variables and the category options.

 To add support for a new chart, a new file must be created in the `types` directory with similar content to the content of the other files.
 Based on what options this new chart has, you can build the modifiers in this new file.
 The options of a chart can be found again at [the documentation of ApexCharts](https://apexcharts.com/docs).
 When you have created such a new file, you should also add a new case to the switch statement in the `renderChartOptions` function in the `VisualizationForm` file: